scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 .. class:: keywords

-   histogram, analysis, data processing, data reduction
+   Histogram, Analysis, Data processing, Data reduction, NumPy, Aggregation

 Introduction
 ------------

 ..
-Why is it necissary to come up with a histogram library?
+Why is it necessary to come up with a histogram library?

 In the High Energy Physics (HEP) community, histogramming is vital to most of our analysis.
-As part of building tools in Python to provide a friendly and powerful alternative to the ROOT C++ analysis stack[^1], histogramming was targeted as an area in the Python ecosystem that needed significant improvement.
+As part of building tools in Python to provide a friendly and powerful alternative to the ROOT C++ analysis stack [ROOT]_, histogramming was targeted as an area in the Python ecosystem that needed significant improvement.
 The "histograms are objects" mindset is a general, powerful way of interacting with histograms that can be utilized across disciplines.
-We have built boost-histogram in cooperation with the Boost C++ community for general use, and also have separate more specialized tools built on top of boost-histogram that customize it for HEP analysis (which will be relegated to a brief mention at the end of this document).
+We have built boost-histogram in cooperation with the Boost C++ community [Boost]_ for general use, and also have separate more specialized tools built on top of boost-histogram that customize it for HEP analysis (which will be relegated to a brief mention at the end of this document).

 At the start of the project, there were many existing histogram libraries for Python (at least 24 were identified by the authors), but none of them fulfilled the requirements and expectations of users coming from custom C++ analysis tools.
 Four key areas were identified as key to a good library for creating histograms: Design, Flexibility, Speed, and Distribution.

 Before we continue, a brief description of a histogram should suffice to set the stage until we describe boost-histogram's approach in more detail.
 A histogram reduces an arbitrarily large dataset into a finite set of bins.
 A histogram consists of one or more *axes* (sometimes called "binnings") that describe a conversion from *data coordinates* to *bin coordinates*.
 The data coordinates may be continuous or discrete (often called categories); the bin coordinates are always discrete.
-In NumPy, this conversion is internally derived from a combination of the ``bin`` and ``range`` arguments.
+In NumPy [NumPy]_, this conversion is internally derived from a combination of the ``bin`` and ``range`` arguments.
 Each *bin* in the histogram stores some sort of aggregate information (a simple sum in NumPy) for each value that falls into it via the axes conversion.
 Histograms often have an extra "weight" value that is available to this aggregate (a weighted sum in NumPy).

 Almost as important as defining a histogram is limiting what a histogram is.
 Notice the missing item above: a histogram, in this definition, is not a plot.
 It is not a plot any more than a NumPy array is a plot.
-You can plot a Histogram, certainly, and custom plotting is useful (much as Pandas has custom plotting for Series), but that is not part of a core histogram library, and is not part of boost-histogram (though most tutorials how how to plot using matplotlib).
+You can plot a Histogram, certainly, and custom plotting is useful (much as Pandas has custom plotting for Series [Pandas]_), but that is not part of a core histogram library, and is not part of boost-histogram (though most tutorials how how to plot using matplotlib).

 ..
 HIII: Make sure that the tense remains consistent here.